hungovercoders-blog/datagriff/dataGriff/_posts/2022-09-17-team-ork-hdd/2022-09-17-team-ork-hdd.md

 - Hungovercoders pickup 10 bags of rubbish a week by the end of September 2022.
 - Hungovercoders local areas rate rubbish presence as reduced comparing September 2022 to November 2022.

 As a reminder the OKRs are one of many frameworks for creating a measurable driving force for all of your teams.
 You may use something different but it is the one that I have identified with the most.
-They key thing to remember is parallelising your workforce to deliver multiple streams of value independently with clear indications of success is an immense force if you design it correctly.
+The key thing to remember is parallelising your workforce to deliver multiple streams of value independently with clear indications of success is an immense force if you design it correctly.

 ## Hypothesis Driven Development